Ivystrode/filesync/readme.txt

 - NOTE - rsync may be easier and safer for this.
 However this may be a way to transmit the IP address of this server to another server and vice versa by sending it in a text file...

 CURRENT BEST WORKING STATE:
-using os walker multisend3 can send to multireceive dir with subdirs and files in each dir
+Transmitter class takes host, port, list of days to back up and time range in a tuple and then runs scheduled backups

 sendthis directories gitignored
 use sendthis folders to send files, dont include test files in git commits